 Template name: Give your new template a name.
 This is the name used in the template text selector.

-Template type: choose the type of template you create – title text, upper text, or lower text.
+Template type: choose the type of template you want to create – title text, upper text, or lower text.
 (Upper text – the text you want to come before any cargo or event information; lower text – the text you want to come after any cargo or event information.)

 Template text: Enter the letter text you want.

-Global Template: Check to make the template globally available in your system
+Global Template: Tick this to make the template globally available in your system

-Click [Save] and Close.
+Click [Save and Close].

 If you later need to edit the template, chose it on the Letter of Protest template tab, then double-click it.
 If you only want to change the text for the current letter, edit directly in the preview pane.